JoshuaPaul-lasisi/Iris-Flower-Classification/README.md

 # Iris Dataset Classification Project
 ## Overview
 This project involves analyzing and classifying the Iris dataset, a well-known dataset in machine learning, using various classification algorithms.
 The primary objective is to build and evaluate models to predict Iris flower species based on their features.
 The dataset comprises 150 samples of Iris flowers, categorized into three species: Iris-setosa, Iris-versicolor, and Iris-virginica.
+Data was sourced at https://www.kaggle.com/datasets/arshid/iris-flower-dataset/data

 ## Steps Involved
 1. Data Exploration: Analyzed the dataset to understand its structure, class distribution, and feature characteristics.